NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 ## Set Up For NEON Data Skills Tutorials
-Many NEON data tutorials utilize teaching data subsets which are hosted on the NEON Data Skills fig**share** repository.
+Many NEON data tutorials utilize teaching data subsets which are hosted on the NEON Data Skills **figshare** repository.
 If a data subset is required for a tutorial it can be downloaded at the top of each tutorial in the **Download Data** section.